 However, because it’s a light tan it can look dirty and dated when placed with the wrong colours.
 So, once you start treating ‘almond’ like a colour, you can incorporate it into a colour scheme that complements it – rather than fights with it.

-5 Paint Colours that Work Well in an Almond / Tan Bathroom
+6 Paint Colours that Work Well With Almond / Bone Bathroom Fixtures

-This is a beautiful blend of purple and a warm gray/greige – a fab colour for some personality!
-It would be particularly beautiful with travertine, as shown here
+Smoked Oyster is a beautiful blend of purple and a warm gray/greige – a fab colour for some personality!
+It would be particularly beautiful with travertine.

 Creamy is definitely one of my fave off-white colours and it hits just about the right note with almond.
-Now remember, your almond WILL be a stronger colour than the walls, not be tons, but certainly by some.
+Now, remember, your almond WILL be a stronger colour than the walls, not by tons, but certainly by some.
 However, it is a pretty and fresh combo.